Roopana/Hadoop-Data-Partitioning-Analysis/README.md

   Few entries had price value with high precision (256.99999999...)
 These values have been rounded off to two decimals for an   easy visualization to users.
   ### Data Partitions and Views
   * Views:
-  <br /> customer_monthly_sales_2019_view and top_ten_customers_amount_view are created for a quick retrieval of monthy salesin 2019 and top 10 customers.
+  <br/>&nbsp;&nbsp;&nbsp;&nbsp; customer_monthly_sales_2019_view and top_ten_customers_amount_view are created for a quick retrieval of monthy salesin 2019 and top 10 customers.
 Procedure to run these views is explained in the setup section.
   * Partitions:
-      <br/> Using partitioned views makes the data analysis and visualization more efficient due to multiple reasons.
+   <br/>&nbsp;&nbsp;&nbsp;&nbsp; Using partitioned views makes the data analysis and visualization more efficient due to multiple reasons.
 Partitioning divides table entries into distinct groups based on the partition key.
 Hence when searching for a value in the partitioned table, the number of entries that need to be searched is lesser resulting in a reduced run time.
 Also, the query can be run in parallel in different partitions, reducing the response time of query.

-       <br/> Below are three partitioned views created as part of the project.
+   <br/>&nbsp;&nbsp;&nbsp;&nbsp; Below are three partitioned views created as part of the project.
 It can be observed that, it is more efficient to use 'customer_monthly_sales_2019_partitioned_view' than  'customer_monthly_sales_2019_view' for data retrieval and data visualization due to the partitioning done on sales year and month.

       * product_sales_partition: Total sales amount for each product is captured in this table and the data is partitioned on sales year and month
     * customer_monthly_sales_2019_partitioned_view: This table gives monthly sales of each customer in 2019.
 The data partitioned on year and month.
     * product_region_sales_partition: Regional sales for each product is stored in this table and the data is partitioned on sales year and month

 ## Technologies
 * VirtualBox Cloudera VM - version 5.13.0